-The Fund is an umbrella fund constituted in Singapore currently with 2 sub-funds established under it (together, the "Sub-Funds" and each, a "Sub-Fund").
-An umbrella fund is a collection of sub-funds under a single umbrella trust fund structure with each subfund having a separate investment objective and focus.
+The Fund is an umbrella fund constituted in Singapore currently with 1 sub-fund established under it (the "Sub-Fund").
+An umbrella fund is a collection of sub-funds under a single umbrella trust fund structure with each sub-fund having a separate investment objective and focus.

-Currently, the Managers are offering two Sub-Funds for subscription, namely Phillip Money Market Fund and Phillip Income Fund.
+Currently, the Managers are offering one Sub-Fund for subscription, namely Phillip Money Market Fund.
 In the future, the Managers could add new sub-funds with different investment objectives to the Fund.
 The main aim of such a structure is to reduce operational costs and provide facilities like inter sub-fund switching.

-Phillip Money Market Fund is classified as an Excluded Investment Product (as defined under Annex 1 of the MAS Notice on the Sale of Investment Products, as may be amended from time to time).
+The Units of the Phillip Money Market Fund are classified as Excluded Investment Products (as defined under the MAS Notice on the Sale of Investment Products and MAS Notice on Recommendations on Investment Products, as may be amended from time to time) and prescribed capital markets products (as defined in the Securities and Futures (Capital Markets Products) Regulations 2018).